 Houston has an issue of “too many cooks in the kitchen” offensively and often looked more like an AAU team last season than a professional team.
 Whitmore’s NBA Rookie of the Year odds are nowhere near favorable enough to take a flier on him, so don’t be tempted by the impressive Summer League outing.

-There are three players (Scoot Henderson, Victor Wembanyama, and Chet Holmgren) who will likely make a bigger and more immediate impact on their respective teams than Miller.
+There are three players (Scoot Henderson, Victor Wembanyama, and Chet Holmgren) who will likely make a more significant and more immediate impact on their respective teams than Miller.

 Miller undoubtedly has a high ceiling in this league as a two-way player with tremendous scoring and shooting upside, but it might take him a bit longer to adjust to the speed of the NBA than the other aforementioned rookies.

-Miller’s NBA Rookie of the Year odds will be dependent on these three weaknesses: fouling, finishing at the rim, and creating space off the dribble.
+Miller’s NBA Rookie of the Year odds will depend on these three weaknesses: fouling, finishing at the rim, and creating space off the dribble.

 While Summer League results are oft overexaggerated, Miller’s dependency on hitting tough shots on the perimeter to score was a big enough issue to move us off of him.
 Further, fouling was another substantial problem for Miller, as he racked up 15 fouls through the first two games.

-One of Miller’s major weaknesses heading into the 2023 NBA Draft was finishing around the rim.
-Now, NBA defenders are going to be much taller, longer, and more athletic than defenders in the SEC.
-In his freshman season at Alabama, Miller shot below 40% as a finisher in the half-court and opposing defenders are going to be aware of this fact.
-Therefore, expect Miller to be ran off the three-point line, forcing him to hit tough mid-range shots and floaters.
+One of Miller’s significant weaknesses heading into the 2023 NBA Draft was finishing around the rim.
+Now, NBA defenders will be much taller, longer, and more athletic than defenders in the SEC.
+In his freshman season at Alabama, Miller shot below 40% as a finisher in the half-court, and opposing defenders will be aware of this fact.
+Therefore, expect Miller to be run off the three-point line, forcing him to hit tough mid-range shots and floaters.
 It won’t be comfortable.

-As far as fouling goes, we expect Miller to clean up the “hacking” in short order, as he is certainly a capable defender.
-At the end of the day, though, Miller’s lack of burst and issues finishing over and around bigger defenders in the paint could hold him back from performing at the level of Victor Wembanyama, Scoot Henderson, or Chet Holmgren.
+As far as fouling goes, we expect Miller to clean up the “hacking” in short order, as he is undoubtedly a capable defender.
+At the end of the day, though, Miller’s lack of burst and issues finishing over and around more prominent defenders in the paint could hold him back from performing at the level of Victor Wembanyama, Scoot Henderson, or Chet Holmgren.